What is Recovery Capital ?

 Recovery Capital interacts with problem severity to shape the intensity and duration of support needed to initiate and sustain recovery.
 Re-evaluation of Recovery Capital during the recovery journey may be used to determine quality and even duration of successful sustained recovery from addiction.

-Human and Physical – includes housing, employment, nutrition, education, personal resources, mental, spiritual and emotional health, knowledge, coping, wellbeing, mindfulness, physical fitness, financial responsibility
+Human and Physical – includes housing, employment, nutrition, education, personal resources, mental, spiritual and emotional health, knowledge, coping, well being, mindfulness, physical fitness, financial responsibility

 Social and Cultural – encompasses community attitudes and recovery supports; policy maker knowledge and policies and resources related to recovery; active efforts to reduce stigma; visible and diverse recovery role models, accessible sources of sustained recovery supports, recovery peer resources and early intervention; beliefs, sense of personal choice social integration, connection to purpose; availability of multiple pathways to recovery, community assets, Recovery-focused systems of care.

-At the conclusion of the conference, participants should be able to identify and describe the benefits of Recovery Capital.
+Learning Outcomes At the conclusion of the conference, participants should be able to identify and describe the benefits of Recovery Capital.
 Compare presented clinical guidelines/best practices with the delegates current practice and identify strengths or gaps.
 Connect with other professionals to improve community.

 Register today, there are a few seats left